RatPat72/Resume/README.md

 # Resume

-built using HTML / CSS (cause learning Latex is too much of a bother ;))
+built using HTML / CSS
+uses icons from font-awesome